mytechnotalent/Reverse-Engineering/README.md

 <br>

-## Special thanks to @0xInfection as all of the courses are now in ONE book [HERE](https://0xinfection.github.io/reversing/) ON GITHUB as this will get updated based on new lessons if you do not wish to view the individual lesses below in LinkedIn.
+## Special thanks to @0xInfection (Twitter) as all of the courses are now in ONE book [HERE](https://0xinfection.github.io/reversing/) ON GITHUB as this will get updated based on new lessons if you do not wish to view the individual lessons below in LinkedIn.

 <br>